 Fire protection research interests me because it provides me with the opportunity to improve the safety of firefighters around the globe.

-Adam Quiat, a graduate student in the University of Maryland (UMD) Department of Fire Protection Engineering (FPE), is the second recipient of the UL Firefighter Safety Research Institute Fellowship, established in 2017.
+Adam Quiat, a graduate student in the University of Maryland (UMD) Department of Fire Protection Engineering (FPE), is the second recipient of the UL's Fire Safety Research Institute (FSRI) Fellowship, established in 2017.
 Quiat will use the funding to test a research topic, as yet undetermined, that will benefit the fire service community.

 “Fires have intrigued me since I built my first camp fire at a young age.
 However, it was not until I began my undergraduate career that I learned I could pursue an engineering profession involving fire,” Quiat said.
 “Fire protection research interests me because it provides me with the opportunity to improve the safety of firefighters around the globe.”